BaderTim/cern-coding-challenge-sy-epc-ccs-2022-cf2/README.md

-This is my solution to a coding challenge I received while applying for a student fellowship position as frontend developer at [CERN](https://home.cern/).
+[This](https://badertim.github.io/sy-epc-ccs-2022-cf2-coding-challenge/) is my solution to the coding challenge '_sy-epc-ccs-2022-cf2_' I received while applying for a student fellowship position as frontend developer at [CERN](https://home.cern/).
 The original repository can be found [here](https://github.com/7PH/sy-epc-ccs-2022-cf2-coding-challenge).

-**Update: I passed the challenge.**
+**Update: I passed the challenge and got invited to an interview.**

 <hr/>

-# Context
+# The challenge

 You participate in a contest with your colleagues to create the most beautiful audio visualization app.

-# Requirements
+## Requirements

 Your task is to finish this web application, respecting the following requirements: